Shōji Yonemura

 Shōji Yonemura (米村 正二, Yonemura Shōji) is a Japanese writer from Fukuoka Prefecture.
 He is known mainly for his work in anime and tokusatsu.
 After having graduated from Tokyo Zokei University, he worked as a freelance writer in Arakawa and would attend various film festivals.
-Then, he studied with Kanji Kashiwabara and proceeded to win the Otomo Shoji Award seven times and became a screenwriter.
+Then, he studied under Hiroshi Kashiwabara and others at a scenario course sponsored by the Japan Writers Guild.
+Awarded as winner of the 7th Otomo Shoji Award for scenario in 1994.